 Compare Mattress Construction

-The Amerisleep AS2 mattress is an all-foam mattress, with the Sleep Number Memory Foam bed is a memory foam and air bed hybrid.
+The Amerisleep AS2 mattress is an all-foam mattress, while the Sleep Number Memory Foam bed is a memory foam and air bed hybrid.
 Both the Amerisleep AS2 and Sleep Number Memory Foam beds use generous layers of foam to ensure adequate comfort and pressure relief.
 Five inches of cooling memory foam and supportive polyfoam create beds that work well for every body size.

 What really sets these mattresses apart is their firmness levels.
 The Sleep Number Memory Foam bed ranges in firmness from medium-soft to medium-firm, while the AS2 is a firm mattress.
 Side sleepers do better on a softer mattress, while back and stomach sleepers may enjoy either mattress type, it just depends on personal firmness preference.